Physical therapy education: India

 In India, universities offer diploma, bachelor's, master's and PhD in physiotherapy.

 Diploma course is usually three years and the enrollment has reduced since the introduction of Bachelor's in Physiotherapy (BPT) in the early 1990s in India.
 Most students with diploma has opted for lateral entry to Bachelor programme.

-Bachelor in Physiotherapy (BPT) is a 4 and half year undergraduate program in physiotherapy with 6 months of mandatory clinical internship; that is typically rotatory.
-They have almost similar subjects like PT graduation course in developed countries and can practice either independently or multidisciplines.
-However, due to lack of National Council the syllabus of BPT varies from state to state in the country.
+Bachelor in Physiotherapy (BPT) is a four and half year undergraduate program in physiotherapy with six months of mandatory clinical internship, typically conducted on a rotational basis across various medical specialties such as orthopedics, neurology, cardiovascular care, pediatrics, geriatrics, and community health.
+The BPT curriculum is structured to closely mirror international standards, offering subjects such as anatomy, physiology, biomechanics, pharmacology, and therapeutic exercises, ensuring that graduates are well-prepared to practice both independently and within multidisciplinary teams.

+Graduates are trained not only in clinical skills but also in critical thinking and patient management, enabling them to address a wide range of physical ailments.
+However, due to the absence of a unified National Council overseeing physiotherapy education, there is significant variation in the BPT syllabus across different states in India.

-After the graduation Physiotherapist (PTs') could go for further specialization in Cardiovascular & pulmonary physiotherapy, Community Physiotherapy, Neurology, Musculoskeletal, Hands, Sports, Obs-Gynaecology, or undertake Research.
+After the graduation Physiotherapist (PTs') could go for further specialization in cardiovascular and pulmonary physiotherapy, Community Physiotherapy, Neurology, Musculoskeletal, Hands, Sports, Obs-Gynaecology, or undertake Research.

 PTs in India use the title 'Doctor' and prefix it before their name with a suffix P.T.
 (Physiotherapist) so as to make their stand clear they are not medicine doctors.
 However, the use of the title 'Dr' according to the IAP (Indian Association of Physiotherapist) and IACP (Indian Association of Chartered Physiotherapists) is by tradition and convention and is used in the same manner as it is used by the MBBS/MS/BDS/MDS/BHMS/BAMS/BNYS/BUMS degree holders.
 PTs argue that they are not breaching any law prevailing in India as legally only one who has earned a degree in MD/DM or Phd is justified to use and prefix the 'Doctor' title.

 There are well over 250 colleges offering undergraduate program in physiotherapy (BPT) and more than 50 colleges offering masters in Physiotherapy (MPT) with two years' duration.
 MUHS (Maharashtra) and some other universities in India run a 3-year MPT postgraduate degree.
 PhD in Physiotherapy is also offered in some selected universities of the states Maharashtra, Karnataka and Tamil Nadu and Delhi.

 A.M.U.
 Aligarh started Diploma in Physiotherapy & Rehabilitation very early but they did not upgrade it yet.